 Phosphorus – Occurrence, Properties, Uses, Effects

 Phosphorus is an essential element for life, primarily through phosphates, which are compounds containing phosphate ion.
 Phosphates are a component of DNA, RNA, ATP, and phospholipids, all of which are complex compounds that are essential to cells.
 Human urine was the initial supply of phosphate, and bone ash was an important early source of phosphate.
 Because phosphate is present in fossilized deposits of animal remains and excreta, phosphate mines contain fossils.
 Low phosphate levels are a significant growth constraint in some aquatic systems.
-The bulk of phosphorus compounds extracted are used to make fertilisers.
+The bulk of phosphorus compounds extracted are used to make fertilizers.

 Although phosphorus exists in two major forms, white phosphorus and red phosphorus, it is never found as a free element on Earth due to its high reactivity.
 It has a concentration of about one gram per kg in the Earth’s crust.
 Phosphorus is most commonly found in minerals as phosphate.